gvwilson/sensibleadventures/cloudherd/new.md

 way from home.
 Was Barramarrabee still there?
 She was?
 Excellent!
 She had quite the reputation---the prince must have seen her do wonders.
 The birds?
 Oh, that was harly wonderful at all.
-"It's mostly in how you whistle," he explained.
+"It's mostly in how you whistle," he explained to Thokmay.
 "I'm half convinced that I wouldn't need a spell at all if I could get the notes right."

 He balanced on one foot for a moment while he pulled the door open with the other, then ducked his head to enter.
 After laying Kulbinder down in front of the fireplace, his voice turned serious.
 "That's quite a divot you have their, respected tiger," he murmured.
 He placed a hand next to the wound and inhaled slowly.
-"But not infected.
-You."
-He pointed at Noxy without turning his head to look at her.
-"Fetch me the green bottle off that shelf, the one with the brown stopper."
+"But not infected."
+He pointed to the prince without turning his head.
+"If you would, respected, please fetch me the green bottle off that shelf, the one with the brown stopper."

 "Is he going to be all right?"
-Thokmay asked anxiously, hunkering down beside his companion.
+Thokmay asked anxiously, hunkering down beside his companion as he handed the magician the bottle.

 Ulfmaerr waggled his head from side to side in a familiar gesture that made Noxy's heart ache.
 "Possibly.
 Probably.
-Yes, I think it more likely than not.
-Ah, thank you."
-He held out his hand to Noxy for the bottle without taking his eyes off his patient.
-The glass stopper squeaked as he twisted it out.
+Yes, I think it more likely than not."
+The bottle's glass stopper squeaked as he twisted it out.

-He took a quick swig and wiped his mouth on his sleeve before replacing the stopper and setting the bottle down.
+He took a quick swig and wiped his mouth on his sleeve before replacing the stopper and handing the bottle back to Thokmay.
 "Right," he said softly.
 "Let's see what we can do here."

 Kulbinder's wound didn't knit in front of Noxy's eyes.
 The tiger didn't sparkle, either, and the air wasn't suddenly filled with the